jcd13d/blackjack/README.md

   * tostring in player to see their state at end
   * winners etc
   * loops in blackjack
+  * if you lose then dealer loses you still lose! handle earlier
 * matt
   * prints in hand make prettier
   * add rank vs value for printing